cardano-foundation/cardano-academy/glossary.md

 Ouroboros Byzantine Fault Tolerant protocol.
 See BFT.

 #### Off-chain code
-The part of a contract application’s code which runs off the chain, usually as a contract application.
-On-chain code: The part of a contract application’s code which runs on the chain (i.e. as scripts).
+the part of a contract application’s code which runs off the chain, usually by individual applications rather than Cardano nodes.

+#### On-chain code
+the part of a contract application’s code which runs on the chain (i.e. as scripts) by each participating node.
+The main function for on-chain code is to validate transactions, for example, checking if a transaction meets the conditions to spend a UTxO or mint a token.
+On-chain code is usually written in a high level language like Aiken and compiled to Untyped Plutus Core (UPLC).
+Each Cardano node includes an evaluator that runs UPLC programs.

 #### Open-source software (OSS)
 is software in which source code is released under a license in which the copyright holder grants users the rights to study, change, and distribute the software to anyone and for any purpose.